ICC Incoterms 2010

 DDP (Delivered Duty Paid)

 DDP terms represent the least cost and risk for the buyer.
-The seller is responsible for ensuring the goods are delivered to the final destination import cleared, taking on all costs and liability for the entire shipment.
+The seller is responsible for ensuring the goods are delivered to the final destination import cleared.
+This means the seller takes on all costs and liability for the entire shipment.
 The buyer is only responsible for unloading goods upon arrival.

 One Last Tip

 Knowing your incoterms and discussing these with your buyer or seller prior to arranging a shipment will avoid any surprises during the shipping process.
-Speak to your forwarder before agreeing your terms and ask for comparison rates on different terms so you can calculate the best option for your business.
+Speak to your forwarder before agreeing your terms.
+You can also ask for comparison rates on different terms so you can calculate the best option for your business.